markpbaggett/utk_collection_builder/docs/source/contents/5_aboutness_and_modifying_pages.rst

     Oberlin College has a collection of Cochran Family Papers that contains other photographs taken by William C. Cochran.

+Beneath the second paragraph, we can use Bootstrap cards or the image feature to add sample images that go with this section.

-Beneath the second paragraph, let's add a new section that will include a Bootstrap card with a title, image, and text.
+Let's add a new section that will include a Bootstrap card with a title, image, and text.

 .. code:: jekyll